jeevan-santhosh/automated-review-rating-system/README.md

 - Sentiment analysis of text reviews
 - Automatic star rating prediction
 - Preprocessing of noisy text (stop words, punctuation, slang)
-- Can be integrated with web or mobile applications

 Tech Stack
 Language: Python